 And of course we need to address his strategies for managing his anxiety as he has little experience talking to others about their point of view and not just his own!
 The more experience he gathers over time the easier it will be, but for now it all seems difficult for him.

 As much as I teach Social Thinking to adults and my clients, I have to frequently remind myself to re-visit the basics and avoid making assumptions that my bright, older students have figured all this out already.
-Returning to some of the first lessons I ever developed has been a good reminder to me that what I taught before to so many other students will continue to be important to teach to those I’ve yet to meet.
+Returning to some of the first lessons I ever developed has been a good reminder to me that what I taught before to so many other students will continue to be important to teach to those I have yet to meet.